Boardman River: History

-Later in 1800s, as Traverse City was first being settled, the Union Street Dam was being built by the Hannah-Lay Company as a saw mill.
+Later in 1800s, as Traverse City was first being settled, the Union Street Dam was built by the Hannah-Lay Company as a saw mill in 1867.
 Around this time, citizens were dumping sewage into the Boardman, which was causing severe health problems.
 The lake became very industrialized.
-The western shore of the lake was used for a log rollaway and rail yard on the Great Lakes Central Railroad, up until the early 2000s.
-Additionally, five dams were built along the main course of the river.
+The western shore of the lake was used for a log rollaway and rail yard on the Great Lakes Central Railroad, used as such until the early 2000s.

 Restoration

-Five dams were built along the main course of the Boardman River, in upstream order: the Union Street Dam, Sabin Dam, Boardman Dam, Keystone Dam, and Brown Bridge Dam.
-In 1961, the Keystone Dam was washed out after flooding upstream.
+Between 1867 and 1922, five dams were built along the main course of the Boardman River.
+In upstream order, they are: the Union Street Dam, Sabin Dam, Boardman Dam, Keystone Dam, and Brown Bridge Dam.
+In 1961, the Keystone Dam was washed out after flooding upstream, and was not replaced.

 On October 6, 2012, while preparing to demolish Brown Bridge Dam, the highest on the river and largest in terms of impoundment, a temporary structure put in place to facilitate drawdown at the dam was breached, flooding the river valley.
 In June 2014 the Michigan DEQ issued a report identifying erosion around the temporary drawdown structure as the likely cause of the failure.
 Brown Bridge Dam removal was completed in January 2013 and resulted in the reestablishment of 2.5 miles of river channel.

 In 2017, Boardman Dam and its impoundment structure were demolished, along with an adjacent one-lane bridge carrying Cass Road over the river.
 A new bridge for Cass Road over the new future river channel was completed the previous year.
 With the removal of this dam, the watercourse was realigned under the new bridge for the first time.
+The new bridge was named Robbins Bridge, after Jack Robbins, a local resident who had lived along the river for 85 years.
+Immediately upstream, Sabin Dam was fully removed by the end of 2018, and a pedestrian bridge was built in its place in 2025.

-Sabin Dam was fully removed by the end of 2018.
-This leaves Union Street Dam as the only remaining impoundment on the main course of the Boardman River.
-In early June 2024, light construction on the Union Street Dam began.
-Some trees and the small building on the dam were removed in preparation for the heavy construction in July.
-The process is expected to be completed in 2027.
+In 2024, a restoration project on the section of the Boardman River between Cass and Union Streets south of downtown Traverse City began, known as FishPass.
+The project includes the removal of the Union Street Dam, the final impoundment on the main course of the river (which was completed in 2025), and the construction of a weir and technologically innovative fish ladder.
+The project is expected to be complete in 2027.